Immersive Field Course: UK: Behavioral Insights

 Program fee & travel costs: See details on Course Credit and Fees

 This course will appeal to students who are interested in obtaining a basic understanding on behavioral decision research and behavioral economics, and mastering knowledge of decision architecture, or "nudging."
-All students will work on actual projects connected to the UK or the Dutch government.
+All students will work on actual projects connected to the UK government.

 Perhaps the most important practical development in the social sciences in the last fifty years has been the development of idea of creating an architecture for changing the environment to lead humans to better decisions through "nudges" (Thaler and Sunstein, 2008).
 The fields of behavioral economics and psychology have become integrated into governments through this work.

 Established in 2010 and directed by David Halpern, the Behavioral Insights Team (BIT) was set up in the heart of the British Government to apply behavioral economics and psychology to policymaking.
 The team has scored numerous successes across the government policy spectrum, overcoming initial skepticism on the part of some government officials.
 In addition to the team's successes at changing policy, they have championed the "What Works" agenda in government, particularly through the use of randomized controlled trials, and through collaboration with academics.

 More recently, the team has begun advising other countries, including Singapore and Australia, on the same issues.
 The ideas are being incorporated into other governments including the Netherlands and the U.S. BIT works with a variety of partners both in government and in industry to implement nudges.
 They have led interventions in a variety of domains, including tax collection, charitable giving, education, and employment.